Train a TFlite model

 Ideally, you want your ML model to be able to work with a high level of confidence.
 As you test it, if you notice faulty predictions or confidence scores, you will need to adjust your dataset and retrain your model.

 If you trained a classification model, you can test it with the following instructions.
-If you trained a detection model, move on to deploy an ML model.

 1. Navigate to the DATA tab and click on the Images subtab.